 So, you want a robotic mower.
 Let’s jump right in.
-Consumer Reports took a look at many robotic mowers and has some good points on the subject.
+Consumer Reports took a look at many robotic lawn mowers, and made some good points on the subject.
 Here’s what they had to say:

 They’re costly.
-A traditional push mower that you walk behind can cost you far less than a robotic one.
-There’s a big jump when it comes to the price tag, from about $500 to $1,500.
+A traditional push mower that you walk behind will cost you far less than a robotic one.
+There’s a big jump in the price tag, from about $500 to $1,500.

-Set up can be time-consuming.
-Preparing the machine for an automatically-propelled cut takes a few hours, something many consumers don’t anticipate.
-You need to install wires as guides to keep your robot from wandering, locate your docking station nearby and program the device, all activities that take time.
+Setting up a robotic lawn mower can be time-consuming.
+Preparing the machine for an automatically-propelled cut takes a few hours—something many consumers don’t anticipate.
+You need to install wires as guides to keep your robot from wandering, locate your docking station nearby, and program the device—all activities that take time.